-Digital interaction has surpassed interpersonal interaction — even grandmothers primarily interact with their grandchildren via iPad.
+Digital interaction has surpassed interpersonal interaction -- even grandmothers primarily interact with their grandchildren via iPads.
 Almost everything we do can be done via an App or online, before long that’ll be the only way we can do anything.
-We have a word for this and that is “critical infrastructure,” and as a society we need to be aware of how this information infrastructure can be used against us or to control us.
+We have a word for this and that is “critical infrastructure,” and as a society, we need to be aware of how this information infrastructure can be used against us or to control us.

 Think about how much digital marketers, cyber-criminals and foreign intelligence services know about us from the constant data breaches and our daily digital life.
 We use our phones to conduct and document almost every aspect of modern life.
 Thus, you can easily map most of the dimensions of human personality and then use them to present attractive options to consumers or to bend and target messages in inappropriate ways.
 Our social discourse is so bad right now that we are unreliable verifiers of truth.
 We may need to leave it up to the machines.
 Or another way to put this: artificial intelligence may be an imperative for the future of our society and our world.